-Lord Ganesha is an excellent feng shui tool for removing obstacles and attracting wealth and success.
-Even though Ganesha (also spelled Ganesh or Ganesa) is a Hindu god, many feng shui practitioners opt to step outside the traditional Chinese symbols to use this iconic Buddhist deity statue.
+A Ganesha statue is an excellent feng shui tool for removing obstacles and attracting wealth and success.
+Even though Lord Ganesha (also spelled Ganesh or Ganesa) is a Hindu god, many feng shui practitioners opt to step outside the traditional Chinese symbols to use this iconic Buddhist deity statue.
 There are specific feng shui rules for a Ganesh statue placement in homes that you'll want to follow.

 Placing a Lord Ganesha Statue in Your Home

 You can place a Lord Ganesha idol for your home in an auspicious sector or location in your home to dissolve obstacles, offer protection, and assist in your personal and spiritual development.
 Ganesha worshippers create an altar and present offerings, such as a bowl of rice.
 The most ideal placement is in a meditation room in the northeast sector of your home.
 However, feng shui offers a few options for using this deity to remove obstacles and bring prosperity.